The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: Planet types and system-level analysis

 \subsection{Effect of metallicity}

 The occurrence rate of giant planets is known to be correlated with the host star's metallicity \citep{1997MNRASGonzalez,2004A&ASantos,2005ApJFischer}.
 Lower-mass planets on orbits of less than \SI{10}{\day} are also preferentially found around metal-rich stars, but the correlation is weaker for other planets \citep{2016AJMulders,2018AJPetigura}.
-This finding, particularly in the case of the giant planets, has been an argument to promote the core accretion paradigm, as the formation of a sufficiently massive core takes less time when more solids are present, leaving more time for gas accretion \citep{2004ApJIda2,2018ApJWang}.
+This finding, particularly in the case of the giant planets, has been an argument to promote the core accretion paradigm, as the formation of a sufficiently massive core takes less time when more solids are present, leaving more time for gas accretion \citep{2004ApJIda2,2009A&AMordasinib,2018ApJWang}.

 The mean stellar metallicity of the systems harbouring the different kind of planets is provided in Table~\ref{tab:props}.
 For both sets of categories that depend of the planet masses (all distances and inside \SI{1}{\au} only), the mean metallicity increases with the masses.
 The means for Earth-like (\num{-0.04}) and Super-Earths (\num{-0.03}) planets are close to the one of the overall population (\num{-0.03}), so it is for the inner Super-Earths.
 This means that there is almost no metallcity effect for these planet kinds.
 However, systems with Earth-like planets inside \SI{1}{\au} and habitable zone are more metal-poor (\num{-0.09 \pm 0.18} and \num{-0.11 \pm 0.18}); these are the only two categories whose mean is lower than the one of the overall population.
 The mean of the systems with Neptunian and Sub-giant increase, but they are similar each for all distance and inner planets.
 This suggests that there are no dependency on the stellar metallicity for the location of these planets.
 Giant planets behave similarly, although the mean of the systems with giants inside \SI{1}{\au} is slightly lower that the one for all distances.
-On the other hand, the 3 hot-Jupiters have again a higher mean metallicity hosts than distant giant planets.
+On the other hand, the 3 hot-Jupiters have again a higher mean metallicity hosts than distant giant planets, as have the Jupiter analogues and those beyond \SI{5}{\au}.
+Our results are consistent with observational results for hot Jupiters \citep[e.g.][]{2018ApJBuchhave,2019arXivMoeKratter} and distant, eccentric giants \citep{2018ApJBuchhave}.
+However, we are unable to reproduce the observation of \citet{2018ApJBuchhave} for cold and circular giants forming around stars with near-Solar metallcities.
+This suggests that another formation channel exists for this planets, such as pebble accretion of gravitational instability.

 The trend of increasing stellar metallicity with planet mass continues to the brown dwarfs (deuterium-burning).
 This is compatible with the results of \citet{2019GeoSciAdibekyan}, who found that the brown dwarfs can be explained by the core accretion paradigm, as we do in this work.
 They also found that it is possible for massive brown dwarfs to form around star with solar-like metallicity, but this is for more massive stars that we do not model in this work.